Author - Dev Gowda

 There are so many factors that are important when choosing the right child care provider, but above all else we want our children cared for in a safe environment.
 KID has pulled together a list of safety questions to ask your provider to make sure your child is in a safe space.

 What you could ask: 2-3 children’s products are recalled a week for safety hazards, how do you keep up with children’s products recalls?

-What the provider should say: The provider should be telling you that ...Posted on August 18, 2014 at 9:00 AM
+What the provider should say: The provider should be telling you that they ...Posted on August 18, 2014 at 9:00 AM

 Did you know that more than 73% of car seats are not used or installed correctly?
 In an effort to reduce misuse and confusion as the travel season heats up, KID has compiled some of the most common questions we get about car seat use and installation and asked Jess Choi, Coalition Coordinator for Safe Kids Chicago for expert answers.

 Question: How do I know if my car seat is safe to use with my child?